Summary of this article’s main points:

 Without more evidence-based research, this is simply an unsubstantiated, faith-based belief.

 Remember that the tobacco plant has protective properties, but that doesn’t mean it can kill all viruses in humans, especially if those viruses might already be well-established deep inside a person’s respiratory system.

 Read more about mitigating the risks of coronavirus in plant medicine ceremonies.

-Can Tobacco Be Healthy?
+Can Tobacco Use Be Healing?

 Yes, tobacco use can potentially be healthy and medicinal.
 Sacred Amazonian snuff is one of the oldest plant medicines in the world and the indigenous peoples have had a long history using it, without physical harm.

 Insufflation is an efficient drug delivery mechanism, allowing for a more rapid absorption of medicines by bypassing the gastrointestinal system.

 When snuff is organic, wild-crafted and lovingly made with medicinal plants (rather than filled with additives and chemicals like moist tobacco chews and Scandinavian snus) Amazonian rapé is likely to be one of the healthiest ways to consume tobacco with the lowest risk of cancer.

 If you are self-administering tobacco medicine using personal paraphernalia that you do not share with others (or properly disinfect if you do), then your risk of disease transmission will be low.

 Tobacco has always been a sacred plant teacher to the indigenous peoples.
 Its nicotine content also makes it habit forming.